roblanf/sarscov2phylo/iqtree_sequential.md

 fasttree -nt -gamma -nni 0 -spr 1 -sprlength 1000 -boot 100 -intree iqtree_seqsadded_mp.treefile $outputfasta > 1.tree
 ```

-Reasoning: I leave the gamma on there purely so that as things progress it's easy to compare the lnL of different runs; reduce bootstraps to 100, becuase the SH measures of support are potentially useful (though I'm not all that sure how to interpret them yet), but the additional precision of doing 1000 bootstaps is not justified, and use X spr moves of length y because that seems to be a good balance between likelihood and execution time.
-Bear in mind, of course, that the plan is to run this analysis every day, so erring on the slightly lower side for the number of SPR moves seems reasonable - issues should get ironed out in time as rounds of SPR moves are done every day.
-Add to that the the example here is extreme (adding a week of data instead of a day's worth) and I think we have a good solution.
+Reasoning: I leave the gamma on there purely so that as things progress it's easy to compare the lnL of different runs; reduce bootstraps to 100, becuase the SH measures of support are potentially useful (though I'm not all that sure how to interpret them yet), but the additional precision of doing 1000 bootstaps is not justified, and use 1 spr move of length 1000 because that seems to be a good balance between likelihood and execution time.
+Though it's also tempting to consider having 4 SPR moves, because for a few additional hours it seems like we can get a higher likelihood.
+However, when this analysis runs every day (rather than, in this case, on 10 days worth of new sequences), I think we have a solution.

 There is one more thing I want to try, and that's whether we can make good improvements by running the 1 SPR analysis on the starting tree twice.
 The reason for this - it's often useful to interleave two algorithms (like SPR and NNI moves on trees) when optimising.
 So it's feasible that running an analysis with 1 SPR move followed by NNI moves twice, does a better job than any of the above, and could (let's see) give a nice balance of time and accuracy.